 There are so many haze machines out there that getting the right one can be a bit confusing—but we hope that with this guide, you’ll have no problem finding the best hazer for your needs and preferences.

 Follow our buyers’ guide to make informed date purchases.
-If you decided a haze machine is not for you we also have some low-lying fog machines to choose from.
+If you decide a haze machine is not for you, we also have some low-lying fog machines to choose from.